+The market economy is human capital in action; ideas transacting amoung other ideas to people's mutual benefit.
+Base mammalian labor has little to do with the creation of wealth.
 The defense of the modern welfare state in the Western democracies is based on the underlying belief that the system is not gamed in any significant way over time by its individual constituents.
 It is an impression that social capital produced by the state and practiced by its artificial communities of grateful (mostly honest) clients, never create enough quantitative moral hazard (caused by massive insurance schemes such as public health care and education) to bring forth an appreciable danger to society as a whole.
 In other words, it is the view that public insurance systems, generally — despite the problems of individual human abuse — never produce enough scamming or gaming of the system to multiply to the point of corruption of the whole political environment, especially given the other option of the government doing nothing about ongoing problems brought about by the affluence and influence of the modern market economy.
 Thinkers might consider different and radical choices to these broad issues but the ideas themselves don’t ever receive real consideration and can’t be justified, since no matter how much fraudulence occurs, the alternative is unthinkable, i.e. letting the unfettered market resolve its own problems.
 For example, a government backed, regulated and guaranteed banking system may occasionally sell a mortgage to a house buyer who can’t actually afford it but banks in this arrangement would never sell mortgages to people en masse who couldn’t afford it; events like that don’t happen, especially when it involves millions of purchasers.
 The chances of the state making such a colossal mistake in one of its (very) regulated sectors is infinitesimal.
 (I of course include the unregulated, almost criminal, so-called Shadow Banks!).
 Well, that’s the general premise of the nice middle-people who defend the kindly welfarist arrangement and all the Leftist economists who think Maynard Keynes was a genius.

 The Gushing Handmaiden Seduces All